JakBul/1stMS/README.md

 What these users would be looking for:
 * Clear and easy-to-find information
 * Beautiful photos that provide inspiration and make the destinations look desirable
-* Facilities, special offers and classses to try use to
+* Facilities, special offers and classes to try use to

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.
 An effort was taken to not provide an overwhelming amount of information at first glance as this is often the reason people are put off with local gyms.